 “(The coaches) just introduced me to what the school is like,” he said, “just introducing me to what the school was like and introducing themselves.”

 — Central Bucks South senior Tyler Meinel said he’s been hearing from “many” Division III coaches, and it’s not tough to see why.
 The 6-6, 190-pound wing is skilled with the ball in his hands, playing a point-forward role for the Titans, where he excels at attacking the bucket off the bounce and finding shooters on the wing if he can’t get to the rim.
 Meinel said Hartwick (N.Y.), Union (N.Y.), Susquehanna and DeSales were all amongst the schools who were reaching out most often, and while he hasn’t been on any campuses yet, he’s looking forward to seeing the schools who’ve been in contact and see what they have to offer.

-— A rising senior at Lincoln High, Nasseem Wright has garnered his share of looks from colleges.
+— A rising junior at Lincoln High, Nasseem Wright has garnered his share of looks from colleges.
 The 6-6 guard/wing doesn’t have any offers yet, but has heard from Longwood, Siena, La Salle and Rider and said his coach has told him to expect calls from Temple and Robert Morris.
 He has also received invites to Division II and III camps